davidmcq137/JetiLuaDFM/README.md

 Included is a helper program LSO-Gmap-Image-Gen.py that can access the google maps developer API and create the required .png image files.
 It reads the Fields.jsn file and uses those lines to create the files.
-The helper program must be run by Python3.
+Make sure you use Pip or Pipenv to install the required packages (e.g. Requests, Pillow).
 You will need a google maps API developer key to use the program.
 You can put it in the sourcecode but the program is designed to use the "conf" file which on a unix system goes in your home directory.
+Instructions are in the source file and in the example .conf file.

 When the program wakes up, it checks to see if there is a file DFM-LSO.log in the DFM-LSO directory.
 This is assumed to be a standard